WaveF/FwPrism/README.md

 + hold down CTRL key and adjust clones number will +/- by 10
 + add Lightness mode for Hue group

+Known Issues:

+- Position in Range(x, y) was not working properly

 <br>

 ## CSS Generator